jusbour/Raspberry-Pi-Wordpress-Installation/README.md

 		$ sudo bash /usr/share/doc/wordpress/examples/setup-mysql -n wordpress_mydomain_org wordpress.mydomain.org
 		(Replace the filler domains with the domain you are attempting to set up)

+This project was created by Justin Harbour (LikeABoss-001) <C> 2013.
+License is granted to any private individual for non-commercial use.
+Proper credit, please.